 This can extend backup battery life by shortening coil dwell time when running on the backup battery.
 Time is adjustable but don't go too low, or the engine can misfire.
 Also as the main and backup batteries weaken, spark will weaken so care must be taken not to shorten the dwell time too much.
 Less that 2.8mS could be risky.
+Misfires can be taken as the part applied by SDS may have different dwell time.

-Misfires can occur at high throttle if dwell time is too short.
+occur at high throttle if dwell time is too short.
 Also, coils not supplied by SDS may have different dwell time requirements, so if you're running an uncommon coil pack, this setting may be different from the 2.8mS default.
 Adjust this when doing a Battery Test run and see what the limit is when lowering the setting, but raise the setting back to a higher setting than minimum.
 Best tested at full throttle.